Gusto time tracking for field crews

 - Check that each worker's name in Clox matches their name in Gusto, since Gusto matches this import by name.

-Gusto matches on name, so there is no payroll ID to set for this export.
+Gusto matches on name, so there's no payroll ID to set for this export.
 If a name looks off in the file, fix the worker's display name in Clox and export again.
 For the exact steps to import hours during a Gusto payroll run, follow Gusto's own help documentation, since their import screens can change.

 Common questions